• Proposed

 Taxonomic notes

-Many western North American Tricholomopsis species remain poorly known, and diversity and species borders should be investigated.
+This species was described from a collection made at Mount Rainier National Park, in Washington, USA (Smith 1960).
+Many western North American Tricholomopsis species remain poorly known, and diversity and species boundaries should be investigated.

 Geographic range